-- CMP JDBC Query: Number of gueries since last timeslice. - CMP JDBC Update: Number of updates since last timeslice.
+- CMP JDBC Query: Number of queries since last timeslice. - CMP JDBC Update: Number of updates since last timeslice.

-For information about enabling and configuring statistics gathering, see "Statistics Note properties" on page 20.
+For information about enabling and configuring statistics gathering, see "Statistics properties".

 Bean Requests

 The Bean Requests tab displays the aggregate EJB request activity.
 There are four graphs on the tab that display the number of requests over time for the four types of beans: entity, message-driven (MDB), stateful session (SFSB), and stateless session (SLSB).
 Each graph displays the number of bean requests of its type to the EJB container since the last timeslice.
 In addition, the SFSB graph displays the following statistics: